Read how I Prime Reacted to the first tri.

-As an aside, the first poster lied to me.
+As an aside, the movie poster lied to me.
 Doesn’t help that there was this second poster which was awesome.

 Wouldn’t you have liked to see these two alongside their Digimon?
 Why is that so hard?
 Having Tai and Matt there prior to and for Omnimon’s birth really made it special.
 This is cementing the theory I had last time about how they want as little interaction between the Digimon and Digidestined possible because the Digimon are afterthoughts compared to Tai’s soccer game, slice of life bathhouse, and the school festival.
 Joe and Gomamon got some moments, but that’s one in eight.

 Izzy brings up the anonymous email he got saying it might be a prophecy for obtaining Megas.
 Yeah… remember the last prophecy you guys got?
 You solved it first and risks were taken to make it come true.
 This is one line and not only has it not been figured out, it had nothing to do with what happened.

 Meicoomon Digivolves(?) and kills Leomon. *Insert Leomon dying cliché joke* Did you care?
 I sure didn’t.
 When Leomon died in Adventure, it was a legitimately sad death and helped Mimi regain her will to fight.
 Let’s recap what Leomon’s done here.

 So why should I care that he’s dead?
 Because Kari screamed “NOOOOO”?
 He died in the real world which means he won’t be reborn too.
-The rest of them don’t seem to be taking this too hard.
+The rest of them aren’t taking this too hard.
 Makes sense.
 You guys didn’t even interact with Leomon beyond his exposition.
-He was reduced to a messenger and bad comedy.
+He was reduced to messenger and bad comedy.
 Of all the things to lift from Digimon, the Leomon cliché is the best you can do?
 And even then, you fumbled it.